What does the Police Now Assessment Centre involve?

 ✓ How do you stay motivated?

-Within strengths-based interviews we are looking to gain a genuine insight into the personalities of candidates and to see whether you are a good fit for a role as a Neighbourhood Police Officer on the Police Now National Graduate Leadership Programme.
+Within strengths-based interviews we are looking to gain a genuine insight into the personalities of candidates and to see whether you are a good fit for a role as a neighbourhood police officer or detective on the Police Now’s national graduate programmes.

 Police Now work in partnership with Prospects and for further information about strengths-based interviews, check out their insightful page.